privacyguides/privacyguides.org/docs/browsers.en.md

         - [:fontawesome-brands-app-store-ios: App Store](https://apps.apple.com/app/apple-store/id1047223162)

 Additional filter lists do slow things down and may increase your attack surface, so only apply what you need.

-There is also [AdGuard for iOS](https://adguard.com/en/adguard-ios/overview.html) which is able to perform system-wide content blocking by means of DNS filtering.

 ### Snowflake